farukkkaradeniz/spring-boot-elk-via-docker/README.md

 </Configuration>
 ````

-The appender with type socket helps us to send logs logstash.
-For the integration logstash you need only this socket appender. host name and port number must be specified.
-I added a docker-compose.yml file in the project base directory and i use 9999 as port for logstash.
-You can change it inside /volumes/logstash/logstash.conf file.
+The appender with type socket helps us to send logs to logstash.
+For the integration logstash, you need only this socket appender.
+Host name and port number must be specified in socket appender.
+I added a docker-compose.yml file in the project base directory and used 9999 as port for logstash.
+You can change it in project base directory /volumes/logstash/logstash.conf file.
 If you change the port number in config file don't forget chancing exposed port number from docker-compose file.

 After doing given steps now you are ready for integration logstash.